 Each insurer will interpret these risks slightly differently, which is why you’ll get a variety of prices and levels of cover to choose from.

 Vans are put into insurance groups, just like cars.

-All vehicles have a group rating given to them by the Association of British Insurers (ABI).
-The ratings are based on the risk of the vehicle, and include factors such as:
+Your van has a group rating awarded by the Association of British Insurers (ABI).
+The ratings are based on:

 The more claims you have, the more expensive your insurance policy is likely to be.

-If you have been convicted of a serious motoring crime, insurers may add special terms to your policy or reduce the amount of cover they can give you.
+If you've been convicted of a serious motoring crime, insurers may add special terms to your policy or reduce the amount of cover they can give you.